 Coal miners found plant fossils during their work and sometimes they would take these home to show their families.
 The two fossils illustrated below are typical of those found by miners.

 Above left: Calamite.
-A genus of extinct tree-like horsetails to which modern horsetails (genus Equisetaceae) are closely related.
-These plants had distinct nodes, similar to modern horsetails, and their branches and leaves emerged in whorls from these nodes.
+A genus of extinct tree-like horsetails to which present-day horsetails (genus Equisetaceae) are closely related.
+Calamites had distinct nodes, similar to horsetails, and similarly their branches and leaves emerged in whorls from those nodes.
 Their upright stems were woody and connected by an underground runner system.
 Above right: Sphenopteris or seed fern.
 These ferns varied in size from small plants to trees and they were among the earliest seed-bearing plants but they have no descendants.